wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-swr.md

 ```

 Your operations will be compiled into RPC endpoints.
-The template will generate the NextJS client and types for the SWR hooks,
+The template will generate the WunderGraph client and types for the SWR hooks,
 so all you have to do is to import he `useQuery` hook and call your newly created API.